fluxninja/aperture/docs/content/get-started/integrations/auto-scale/kubernetes/kubernetes.md

 ## Installation

-To get started with auto-scaling in Kubernetes, [install Aperture Agent](get-started/installation/agent/kubernetes/daemonset) on your Kubernetes cluster.
+To get started with auto scaling in Kubernetes, [install Aperture Agent](get-started/installation/agent/kubernetes/daemonset) on your Kubernetes cluster.
 The Agent needs certain permissions in order to discover scalable resources and perform auto-scale.
 The default installation